The Real Cancun: Cast

+Production

+In December 2002, it was reported New Line Cinema had greenlit reality film The Real Spring Break from producers Mary-Ellis Bunim and Jonathan Murray who'd created The Real World New Line Executive VP, Richard Brener, cited the success of Jackass: The Movie as a key motivation for pursuing the project believing that the built-in audience from The Real World would be interested in seeing a similar format free of TV censorship.
+Filming was set to take place in March 2003 in Cancún, Mexico for a release during Summer 2003 with the intention of beating out a similar reality themed project at Universal Pictures utilizing the same location.
+In order to fill out the 12 cast members, Washington State University, University of Arizona, and University of Oklahoma were among the college campuses scouted for potential cast members.

 Release

 The Real Cancun was released theatrically only a month after filming was completed, and was released on DVD and home video only a couple of months after that.

 Box office

 The film earned $2,108,796 in its opening weekend from 2,261 venues, ranking tenth in the North American box office and fourth among the week's new releases.
 It closed a month later, having grossed $3,825,421 domestically and $1,519,662 overseas for a worldwide total of $5,345,083, coming well short of its $7.5 million production cost.

 Critical response

 The Real Cancun received generally negative reviews from critics (with Variety's Scott Foundas causing to remark in his review that The Real Cancun billed itself as "the first reality feature film" is "apparently ignoring last year's Jackass: The Movie").
 On review aggregator website Rotten Tomatoes, the film holds a 34% score based on 91 reviews, with an average rating of 4.2/10.
 The site's consensus states: "The footage is predictable and rather tame, and most of the people are uninteresting."
 Metacritic reports a 34 out of 100 rating based on 24 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.